REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 - Any property that is purchased to generate an ongoing source of rental income.

-In other words, a real estate dealer buys and sells real estate for a profit, while an investor buys land and holds on to it to gain cash flow from it.
+In other words, a real estate dealer buys and sells real estate for a profit, while an investor buys land and holds on to it to gain cash flow.

 Why the Difference Matters: Taxes

-The average person (especially one who doesn’t deal with real estate) won’t really mind, but the IRS does.
-A lot.
+The average person (especially one who doesn’t deal with real estate) won’t mind, but the IRS does—a lot.
 And the distinction between them matters because the tax that one pays is different from that of the other.

-When you compare a real estate dealer to a real estate investor, a dealer is taxed like someone who is running a business that buys and sells inventory.
+When you compare a real estate dealer to a real estate investor, a dealer is taxed like someone running a business that buys and sells inventory.

 Meanwhile, an investor is taxed like a passive investor who collects long-term, regular income from their assets.